hectorcanovas/euclid_documentation/euclid_documentation_hcanovas.rst

   * The first line of code: "from astroquery.esa.euclid import Euclid" is only kept in the first example.

 * It is also possible to directly access to the Euclid products that are stored in dedicated volumes using the "Euclid Q1" datalab that is publicly available in the `ESA Datalabs <https://datalabs.esa.int/>`_ data analysis platform.

+Finally, please take note of our `guide <https://www.cosmos.esa.int/web/euclid/data-credits-acknowledgements>`_ on how to acknowledge and cite Euclid data if you use public Euclid data in your paper.

 .. _TAP: http://www.ivoa.net/documents/TAP/
 .. _IVOA: http://www.ivoa.net